-The Carroll Workforce Board, WIOA partners and the One Stop Operator are committed to inclusion of all community members to the access of the AJC and WIOA programs regardless of disability and limited English proficiency.
+The Carroll Workforce Board, WIOA partners and the One Stop Operator are committed to inclusion of all community members to the access of the AJC and WIOA programs regardless of disability and Limited English Proficiency.
+Language line phone and video services as well as in-person interpreter are available for customers with limited English Proficiency.

 The AJC is located in a Carroll County Government facility and is compliant with the provisions of the ADA.
-The AJC is monitored annually for Section 188 for compliance.
+The AJC is monitored annually for Section 188 for compliance by the One Stop Operator.
 Our DORS partner provides technical assistance for the AJC and its members.
-The AJC has accessible technology
+The AJC has accessible technology available to assist customers.